 Just as a manager or steward doesn’t own what they are put in charge of, we don’t own our children.
 Our children belong to God and we are entrusted with their care for a period of time.
 And we will be held accountable for the care we give them.

-Fourth: Do Not Provoke Your Children
+Fourth: God Requires You Not To Provoke Your Children

-This doesn’t mean we have to avoid making our kids mad at all costs.
+This doesn’t mean you have to avoid making our kids mad at all costs.
 Kids get angry.
 What makes your child angry in the moment might be what’s best for him.
-For instance, today my baby became very upset when I took away some AA batteries she found.
+For example, today my baby became very upset when I took away some AA batteries she found.
 She got over it.
 I think what these Bible verses are telling us is not to provoke our children in a way that results in angry, discouraged, or solemn people.

 Fifth: Teach God’s Word